CMU-Vis-2022/final-project-justplastic/README.md

 #### Graph 4 - Photos and collage of news articles
 China and Turkey's policy changes.
 And more.

+#### Accessibility
+1. Use of hue instead of multi-color legends - so color blind people can see the gradation
+2. Explanantion of every graph
+3. Use of color blind friendly colors

 ### Launch the app

 Install [node](https://nodejs.org/en/).